Legal updates

 In the recent case of Abbott Diabetes Care Inc and others v.
 Dexcom Inc and others [2025] EWCA Civ.
 1633, the Court of Appeal allowed Abbott’s appeal and overturned the revocation of its European (UK) patent for a continuous glucose monitoring (CGM) device.

 The original case centred on a patent owned by Abbott for the CGM device (which covered the sensor, electronics and insertion device), which they claimed had been infringed by Dexcom.
-However, Dexcom challenged the patent on the basis on its similarities to an earlier ‘Heller’ patent in the US, claiming it would have been ‘obvious’ to a skilled designer based on the earlier patent.
+However, Dexcom challenged the patent on the basis of its similarities to an earlier ‘Heller’ patent in the US, claiming these would have been ‘obvious’ to a skilled designer when compared to the earlier patent.
 The High Court agreed with this argument, and the patent was revoked.

 Unusually, the dispute between the commercial parties had already settled before the appeal was heard – however, Abbott wished to reinstate the patent.
 The Comptroller therefore stepped in to defend the High Court’s judgment.